johnnymugs/controllers-talk/talk.md

 # HTTP gives you all the verbs you need

+# Footwork

+- No gem!
+- This will vary from project to project
+- Figure out how your project will handle these situations

 # Habbits

-# The wins
+# Hence the controller checklist
+{::comment}
+  it just helps you develop a habbit
+{:/comment}

-- Easier to test
+# Easier to test

-- Simpler controllers
+# Simpler controllers

-- Logic goes in models where it belongs
+# Logic goes in models where it belongs

-- No confusion about where things go (bulk creates, likes, etc)
+# No confusion about where things go (bulk creates, likes, etc)

-- Uniform controllers == Less time to write
+# Uniform controllers == more time spent on things that matter

+{::comment}
+  TODO: stronger summary
+Your testing strategy should help drive good code
+Your controllers should be simple and resource driven You can employ a testing strategy that helps you achieve this {:/comment}

 # Thanks!